-You must purchase the book for this course.
+You must purchase both the book and the Connect access code for this course.
 Because we will be referring to the textbook in our classroom discussions, you need to bring it with you every day to class.

-1. Langan, John.
+- 1. Langan, John.
 College Writing Skills with Readings.
-9th ed., McGraw-Hill, 2013
+9th ed., McGraw-Hill, 2013 - 2.
+Connect Composition Essentials 3.0 Access Code